mwanakijiji/rrlfe/docs/tutorial_apply.rst

     # add step to procedure
     test_gen.add_step(step)

-Don't forget to apply the final correction to make the results consistent with high-resolution [Fe/H] studies.
+These 'raw' values still have to be corrected for an offset to make them consistent with high-res spectroscopic studies.
+Below we apply that final correction.

 .. code-block:: python